 The drive battery fitted to TX has been developed in conjunction with LG Chem, the world’s largest automotive battery manufacturer.
 The gross capacity of the battery is 31kWh and around three-quarters of this is what’s known as ‘usable energy’.
 This means that a full charge, from 100% down to 0% on the battery charge indicator, represents 23 kWh of energy.

 Our article about the Battery Capacity in TX explains more, click here to learn more

 As well as its inaccessible location beneath the vehicle, the battery pack weighs almost 350kg.
 There are 35 different fixings, as well as the exhaust, high voltage wiring and cooling system, that would need to be disconnected before removal.
 Without specialised equipment and a vehicle lift, removal of the battery is virtually impossible.

-All vehicles manufactured in the UK have to meet strict regulations around electromagnetic radiation levels in order to be sold around Europe.
-The Vehicle Certification Agency oversee these tests in the UK, and our cab passed these with flying colours.
-In addition, our battery technology has been used in other Geely group vehicles including Volvo Cars, with owners covering millions upon millions of miles.
+Electro-magnetic radiation is all around us, generated by electricity cables, radio and television signals, microwave ovens and mobile phones to name just a few.
+Like any product, all new vehicles have to meet strict regulations around radiation levels in order to be sold in Europe.
+The Vehicle Certification Agency (VCA) oversee these tests in the UK and our cab passed these with flying colours.

 LEVC are committed to building a taxi that meets the highest sustainability standards.
 All procurement contracts make clear our commitment to ethical procurement and the protection of human rights.
 Our supplier, LG Chem has a responsible mineral sourcing policy, and have a clear process in place for auditing their supply chain.
 They are also a member of the OECD’s Responsible Cobalt Initiative which seeks to take collective action to address the social and environmental risks of cobalt sourcing.